caderob/hacker-cheatsheet/01 Information Gathering/02 Active Information Gathering/01 DNS Enumeration.md

 >```
 >167.114.21.71

-Lab 4 - What text is contained within the TXT record of the info.megacorptwo.com domain?
+Lab 4 - Power up 'Walk Through VM Group 1', connect to the Windows 11 Client (using xfreerdp), and enumerate the DNS megacorptwo.com and its subdomains through nslookup as illustrated in this section.
+What text is contained within the TXT record of the info.megacorptwo.com domain?
 >``` shell
 ># Connecting to the Windows 11 client
 >kali@kali:~$ xfreerdp3 /u:student /p:lab /v:192.168.170.152